slateci/slate-catalog/incubator/jupyter-notebook/jupyter-notebook/README.md

 	slate app install jupyter-notebook --group <group> --cluster <cluster> --conf jnb.yaml

-Once SLATE creates the requested resources needed for your Jupyter Notebook instance, you should be able to access it via a Web browser at a URL in this format: <sub-domain>.<DNS-Name-of-the-Cluster>, as per the values used in the configuration file.
+Once SLATE creates the requested resources needed for your Jupyter Notebook instance, you should be able to access it via a Web browser at a URL in this format: &lt;sub-domain&gt;.&lt;DNS-Name-of-the-Cluster&gt;, as per the values used in the configuration file.